William Henry Sheppard: Career

 Sheppard was ordained in 1888 and served as pastor at a church in Atlanta, but did not adapt well to the life of an urban black in a heavily segregated area of the Southern United States.
-After two years of writing to the Presbyterian Foreign Missionary Board in Baltimore, inquiring about starting a mission in Africa.
+For two years he wrote to the Presbyterian Foreign Missionary Board in Baltimore, inquiring about starting a mission in Africa.
 Frustrated by the vague rationale in the rejection letters he received, Sheppard took a train to Baltimore, where he asked the chairman in person and was politely told that the board would not send a black man to Africa without a white supervisor.

 Samuel Lapsley, an eager but inexperienced white man from a wealthy family, intervened to offer his support, enabling Sheppard's journey to Africa.
 They "inaugurated the unique principle of sending out together, with equal ecclesiastical rights and, as far as possible, in equal numbers, white and colored workers".